kachick/ruby-password_generator/README.md

 Description
 -----------

-A generator for daily passwords
+A generator of daily passwords

 Features
 --------